djfun/audio-visualizer-python/README.md

 # Installation
+* On any platform, you may wish to install the app within an isolated Python environment so it doesn't affect other Python packages on your system.
+An easy way to do this is by using [Pipx](https://pypi.org/project/pipx/), which works similarly to Pip but automatically handles isolation.
+* If you have problems running the `avp` command, try using `python -m avp` instead.
+(Note: python is called python3 on some systems.)

 ## Manual installation on Ubuntu 22.04
 * Install dependencies: `sudo apt install ffmpeg python3-pip python3-pyqt5`
-* Download this repo and run `pip install .` in this directory
+* Download this repo and run `pip install .` in this directory (or use `pipx` for isolation)
-* Run the program with `python3 -m avp`
+* Run the program with `avp` or `python3 -m avp`

 ## Manual installation on Windows
 * Install Python from the Windows Store
 * Add Python to your system PATH (it should ask during the installation process)
-* Download this repo
+* Download this repo (extract from zip if needed)
-* Open command prompt, `cd` into the repo directory, and run: `pip install .`
 * Download and install [FFmpeg](https://www.ffmpeg.org/download.html).
-You can use the static builds.
+Use the GPL-licensed static builds.
-* Add FFmpeg to the system PATH as well, or copy ffmpeg.exe into the directory with the rest of the app
+* Add FFmpeg to the system PATH as well (program will then work anywhere)
+  * Alternatively, copy ffmpeg.exe into the folder that you want to run the program within
+* Open command prompt, `cd` into the repo directory, and run: `pip install .` (or use `pipx` for isolation)
-* Now run `python -m avp` from a command prompt window to start the app
+* Now run `avp` or `python -m avp` from a command prompt window to start the app

 ## Manual installation on macOS